sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/orders/folders.md

 <tr><td>``scheduleFolders``</td>

-<td>optional; array[schedulerFolder]</td>
+<td>optional; array[scheduleFolder]</td>

 <td>Filters all orders in the given daily plan that have been generated with a schedule located in one of the given folders.
-Depending on the value for "recursive" also in one of the subfolders recursivly.
+Depending on the value for "recursive" in one of the subfolders recursively too.
 </td>
 <td> [{
   <div style="padding-left:10px;">"folder": "/sos",</div>